 How to Refer a Patient

-- Is at least 5 years old
+- Is four years old or younger.

-- Is not in diabetic ketoacidosis (DKA)
+- Is in diabetic ketoacidosis (DKA).

-- Is not acutely ill
+- Is acutely ill.

 - Blood glucose